 Stress is linked not only to heart disease but to stomach ulcers,

 We are indulging in all manner of foods that should not even be called food such as processed food.
 We eat too much sugar and foods full of chemicals (preservatives, additives, etc.)

 But the biggest culprit is antibiotics.
-Antibiotics while great at treating bacterial infections, unfortunately, kills all the bacteria, good and bad.
-The problem is that this gives the bad bacteria advantage and they take over your gut.
+Antibiotics while great at treating bacterial infections, unfortunately, kill all the bacteria, good and bad.
+The problem is that this gives the bad bacteria an advantage and they take over your gut.
 And cause havoc.

-This is why when you go to the hospital, (and of course, you are likely really sick to be there), you may have healed the original infection that you had or whatever other illness you had, but you come out with C Difficile, a really bad gut infection that causes profuse diarrhea.
+This is why when you go to the hospital, (and of course, you are likely too sick to be there), you may have healed the original infection that you had or whatever other illness you had, but you come out with C difficile, a really bad gut infection that causes profuse diarrhea.